This Limonana recipe (Middle Eastern Frozen Mint Lemonade) is sweet, tart, and refreshing, and perfect for cooling down with on a hot day!

 Instructions

-- Add the sugar and 6 tablespoons of water to a small saucepan; heat over medium heat, stirring constantly, until the sugar is dissolved.
+- Simple Syrup: Add the sugar and 6 tablespoons of water to a small saucepan.
+Heat over medium heat, stirring constantly, until the sugar is dissolved.
 Cool to room temperature.

-- Pour into 2 tall glasses, garnish with mint leaves if desired, and serve immediately.
+- Serve: Pour into 2 tall glasses, garnish with mint leaves if desired, and serve immediately.

 Nutrition

-This post was first published on An Edible Mosaic on October 14, 2013.
-I updated it with more information on August 10, 2020.
+This post was first published on An Edible Mosaic on October 14, 2013 and updated on July 3, 2024.

 I followed the recipe with two exceptions – used lime instead of yellow lemons because that’s what I can get here in Colombia, only used 10 full sized ice cubes because 20:would not fit in my knockoff Bullet blender.
 Upon tasting it added 4 tbsp more sugar and 10 more leaves of mint.
 The result?
 Awesome!
 And it looked lovely served in two large wine glasses.
 (We’ll be adding rum next time for Better Than Mojitos!)